TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 execution context of the SP that is responsible for handling the interrupt;
 whether the interrupt triggered while execution was in normal world or secure world.
+In addition, if the target vCPU is in waiting state the SPMC may not take the action to proactively resume the SP.
+Instead, the SPMC may rely on the Scheduler of the system to explicitly provide CPU cycles to the SP.

 Secure interrupt signaling mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~